acenturyandabit/polymorph/docs/items/linking.md

 # Linking

-In polymorph, I store links as parent->child relations only.
-The decision is largely arbitrary, but enforcing both parent and child links is a bad idea (see below).
+To enforce links in polymorph, you may use the provided `polymorph_core.link(A,B,linkProp)` and corresponding `unlink` function.

+These automatically enforce both parent and child relations on objects, when given the link property.

+A utility

 ## How it currently works
 ```javascript